 The JD formal curriculum in child and family law is organized in a way that permits students to gain new knowledge and competencies as they progress through law school.

 First year full-time students can enroll in a specialized child and family law legal writing section on a space available basis.
 In their second semester, they have the option of taking Domestic Violence, Education Law and Policy, or Juvenile Justice as their perspectives elective.
 In their second year, students have a wide range of electives to choose among.
-They include substantive courses such and Child, Parent and State and experiential learning opportunities such as the ChildLaw Policy and Legislation Clinic.
+They include substantive courses such as Child, Parent and State and experiential learning opportunities such as the ChildLaw Policy and Legislation Clinic.
 In their third year, in addition to the full range of substantive courses and experiential courses, students who have obtained a Supreme Court Rule 711 Practice License may enroll in the Civitas ChildLaw Clinic.

 Part-time students may also enroll in any course offered in the child and family law curriculum and may earn a Certificate in Child and Family Law.